 A fully online, 2 or 3 week program designed to introduce faculty to best practices for online or blended teaching.
 Participation in this program satisfies the CAPC training requirement.
 Facilitated by an instructional designer and a seasoned WCU online faculty member, participants engage with program content that includes:

 As content and interactivity changes each year, we recommend and encourage retakes.
 Program participants should have basic D2L skills before participating in the program.
 More information regarding D2L can be found on D2L Services' website.
 On campus, face-to-face support throughout the session is available.

-To help experienced distance education faculty meet the CAPC policy on the training of new and experienced distance education faculty , the Office of Distance Education offers half-day, in-person advanced recertification sessions.
+To help experienced distance education faculty meet the CAPC policy on the training of new and experienced distance education faculty , Distance Education offers half-day, in-person advanced recertification sessions.
 These sessions provide experienced faculty with an opportunity to update their skills, learn about new approaches, and collaborate with other experienced distance education faculty.

 today to start the planning process.

 A monthly gathering for distance educators to share and learn together.
 You bring the questions, we bring the food, and together we learn.

 Distance Education in collaboration with the Teaching, Learning, and Assessment Center (TLAC) hosted guest lectures on a variety of topics for online and face-to-face educators.

 Selected faculty share their experiences on a variety of teaching topics over lunch.
 These sessions are co-sponsored with the Teaching, Learning, and Assessment Center (TLAC) for both online and face-to-face educators.

 During the 2014-2015 academic year, Distance Education partnered with the Teaching, Learning, and Assessment Center to run the Utilizing Flipped Instruction in Blended Courses Initiative.
 A selected cohort of faculty developed and applied flipped classroom instructional strategies for a blended course environment.